©Photo by Anisa Kazemi

 When it comes to food presentation, the Japanese are experts.
 From super kawaii (cute) character bento boxes to luxurious ¥30,000 sushi courses, it’s safe to say people place great importance on looks.

-However, I don’t know about you but the word isogashi (busy) fittingly describes my life in Japan.
-So when it comes to food presentation, naturally my first response is: “ain’t nobody got time for that!” followed by a sour face.
+However, I don’t know about you, but the word isogashi (busy) fittingly describes my life in Japan.
+So when it comes to food presentation, naturally, my first response is: “Ain’t nobody got time for that!” followed by a sour face.

 When it comes to mindful eating, seeing our food is really important.
-A simple exercise involves deeply looking at an object, in this case, the food in front of us, and working backwards to its “origin” – taking into account the various factors or ingredients that have allowed it to be exactly what it is in that precise moment.
-Looking at a beautiful and creatively presented dish is much easier than visually dissecting a sloppy plate.
+A simple exercise involves deeply looking at an object, in this case, the food in front of us, and working backward to its “origin”—taking into account the various factors or ingredients that have allowed it to be exactly what it is in that precise moment.

 Last but definitely not least, putting time aside for food presentation does not go unnoticed.
 Every parent should be familiar with this.
 Children are much more likely to eat their healthy dinner if it’s assembled in the shape of a cute animal.
 Further, such creativity and effort should not be confined to your picky children or important guests.
 You too, deserve a beautiful plate.

-How To:
+How To

 2. A variety of textures and colors always looks great.